About this Event

 In Feathered Forest: Aloft with Birds in Ancient Trees, award-winning nature writer Marina Richie intertwines the lives of birds with a hidden vertical world of wild trees.
 Beginning with an ascent of a 200-foot-tall Douglas-fir with a bird biologist, Richie leads us from her home in Central Oregon into the ancient forests of Cascadia, a bioregion which rivals the Amazonian rainforest in significance for climate and biodiversity.

-Marina is on Facebook and Instagram if you'd like to follow and learn more!
+Find Marina on her website www.marinarichie.com as well as on Facebook and Instagram if you'd like to follow and learn more!

 Marina Richie will be in conversation with: